 The Nature Society is actively seeking help with gardening in the arboretum.
 Our garden crew works in the arboretum between May and September.
 Weeds are removed from the trails and other parts of the park, mulch is added where necessary, invasive species are removed, and plants are watered if needed.
-For more information on helping us with the gardening, you can e-mail us at naturesociety@romi.gov or call 248-246-3380 & leave a message.
+For more information on helping us with the gardening, you can e-mail us at naturesociety@romi.gov.